team401/MP-Generator/README.md

 	This displays the velocity of the center of the robot in m/s.
 	The x-axis is time in seconds, the y-axis is m/s.
 Left :
-	This displays the velocity of the left side of the robot in revolutions.
+	This displays the velocity of the left side of the robot in m/s.
 This is to match what is exported in the .csv file.
 	The x-axis is time in seconds, the y-axis is revolutions.
 Right :
-	This displays the velocity of the right side of the robot in revolutions.
+	This displays the velocity of the right side of the robot in m/s.
 This is to match what is exported in the .csv file.
 	The x-axis is time in seconds, the y-axis is revolutions.
 Save :
 	This saves the values currently in the Settings parameters.